TranPhucVinh/Cplusplus/Introduction/OOP/Fundamental concepts.md

 Non-static member functions can access all data members (static and non-static variables) of the class.
 Example: Check ``add_number()`` function in [header.cpp](https://github.com/TranPhucVinh/Cplusplus/blob/master/Introduction/OOP/Example/header.cpp)

-Static member functions can only operate on the static data members.
+Static member functions can only operate on the static variables, static functions and variables and functions outside the class.
 It can't call non-static variables and non-static functions.
 Example: Check ``read_static_var()`` function in [header.cpp](https://github.com/TranPhucVinh/Cplusplus/blob/master/Introduction/OOP/Example/header.cpp).
 Also note that defining function ``read_static_var()`` inside the CPP source file must not have ``static`` storage class.